Pollens and Diatoms in Forensic Investigation

 Two morphological groups.
 Pennate diatoms are elongate with bilateral symmetry and dominate freshwater habitats; examples include the Naviculaceae family, Pinnularia and Cymbella.
 Centric diatoms are circular with radial symmetry and are more common in marine and large-lake plankton; examples include Cyclotella and Aulacoseira.
 Each water body has a characteristic diatom assemblage shaped by salinity, pH, temperature, nutrient status and season, which is why a diatom species list from a body can be cross-matched to a candidate drowning site.

 The diatom test for drowning.
-This is the high-yield NET bullet, and it rests on one piece of physiology.
+The test rests on one piece of physiology.

 - Antemortem drowning.
 Water (with diatoms) is aspirated into the alveoli.
 Diatoms small enough to cross the alveolar capillary membrane enter pulmonary blood.
 The beating heart distributes them into systemic circulation, where they lodge in distant capillary beds, including the marrow of long bones, the kidney, the liver and the brain.